 | Hobby | $0 | Limited Agent and Tab completions |

-Cursor has moved to a credit-based billing model where credits are consumed based on the actual cost of the AI model you use.
+Cursor uses a credit-based billing model where credits are consumed based on the actual cost of the AI model you choose.
+Annual billing saves 20%.

 The Real Cost

 On Reddit and HN, you'll see "Claude Code Max at $200 is expensive" alongside "Cursor Pro runs out of credits fast on heavy workloads."
-The actual cost depends entirely on usage patterns — some developers spend $20/month, others go well over $200 on either tool.
+The actual cost depends entirely on usage patterns.
+For solo developers, Claude Code Max 5x at $100/month tends to cover daily development comfortably.

 The Case for Using Both